Lurivar/ProcessAndInvoice/Readme.md

 # Process And Invoice

 Add a "Process" button to the order tab in your backoffice.
-Pressing it will print the invoices for all orders with the status 'paid' and put them in the status 'processing' instead.
+Pressing it will print the invoices for all orders with the status 'paid', along with a report of all these orders, then put them in the status 'processing' instead.

 ## Installation